jrean/laravel-user-verification/README.md

 ## Configuration

-Prior to use this package the table representing the user must be updated with two new columns, "verified" and "verification_token".
-It is mandatory to add the two columns on the same table and where the user's e-mail is stored.
+Prior to use this package the table representing the `User` must be updated with two new columns, `verified` and `verification_token`.

+**It is mandatory to add the two columns on the same table and where the user's e-mail is stored.**

-Last but not least, the model must implement the authenticatable interface `Illuminate\Contracts\Auth\Authenticatable` which is the default with the Eloquent User model.
+The model representing the `User` must implement the authenticatable interface `Illuminate\Contracts\Auth\Authenticatable` which is the default with the Eloquent `User` model.

 ### Migration